 1. Login To Checkout nightmare

-The quickest way to scare customers out of your site before they even type down their order info is a “tiny” ‘login to checkout’ sign.
+The quickest way to terrify your customers from your site before they could type down their order information is a tiny ‘login to checkout’ sign.
+Thus, make sure to customize your checkout interface feature to assure that your visitors won’t give up and come to your competitors.

 A hint to remember when working on Magento customize checkout for your site: Remember to allow your customers to checkout as guests alongside the checkout by account option.
 And it would be best if you customized the guest checkout option to appear first on your Magento 2 custom checkout page.